akankshyakar/Horizon/README.md

 * (1) Oculus Rift DK2   (ONLY if using Oculus mode)

 # How to Play
-* Press `K` to toggle Kinect or Keyboard mode.
+* Press `K` to toggle Kinect or Keyboard mode (Keyboard mode is default)
 * Press `3` to toggle Oculus VR/3D mode (Required for Direct Rift mode)
 * Press `2` to toggle 2D mode.

-Pretend you are holding an invisible plane yoke with two hands.
-Fly into space to destroy asteroids and collect minerals for your mission (arbitrary/random values for now).
-Fly along the planet surface to collect oxygen and fuel.
-Oxygen starts to deplete when you leave the atmosphere.
-Fuel always depletes.
+(2D mode is default)
+* Use WASD or Arrow keys to move (Keyboard mode only)
+* Weapons auto-fire when in space (for now...)
+* Fuel, Oxygen, Points - Fly into to collect
+* Oxygen depletes when in space
+* Fuel always depletes
+* Destroy asteroids for mineral points
+* Avoid everything else...

+# Kinect controls:
+* Walk towards Kinect until screen says "Player detected".
+(Careful if more than one person is in range!)
+* Use two hands to control - Pretend you're holding a steering wheel or flight yoke
-* Push forward to dive / Pull back to lift.
+* Push hands forward to dive
+* Pull hands back to raise
-* Tilt/turn to turn.
+* Tilt/turn hands to turn/dodge

 # Want to make a Kinect game with Unity?
 * Getting started w/ Kinect for Unity:  [http://glitchbeam.com/getting-started-kinect-v2-and-unity-on-windows/](http://glitchbeam.com/getting-started-kinect-v2-and-unity-on-windows/)